smartarch/spotml/README.md

-# spotml
+# SpotML
-Framework for hyper-parameter tuning on AWS spot instances
+Framework for hyper-parameter tuning on AWS spot instances.